 - For real-time and big data workflows, choose cloud solutions rather than self-hosted multiple-machine deployment management.

 There is no setup necessary to start using Velocity.
-When you purchase Velocity, you choose the cloud region in which it runs and receives access to the application after 30 to 60 minutes.
+When you purchase Velocity, you choose the cloud region in which it runs and receive access to the application after 30 to 60 minutes.

-As an organization administrator, once you receive access to the application, refer to Create roles and assign users to learn how to allow users with the necessary privileges to create real-time or big data tasks.
+As an organization administrator, once you receive access to the Velocity app, you can create roles and assign users to allow users with the necessary privileges to create real-time or big data tasks.

-ArcGIS Velocity differs from ArcGIS GeoEvent Server in many ways, including product capabilities and business model.
+Velocity differs from GeoEvent Server in many ways, including product capabilities and business model.
 On a high level, GeoEvent Server is self-hosted software, while Velocity is a software as a service (SaaS).
-ArcGIS Velocity is also different in the following ways:
+Velocity is also different in the following ways:

-- It is deployed automatically, taking only 30-60 minutes to get access.
+- It is deployed automatically, requiring only 30 to 60 minutes from activation to get access.

 - Data stored by Velocity is stored in the cloud.

-- It is not directly extensible due to its nature as a SaaS.
+- It is not directly extensible due to its nature as SaaS.

 - It is geared toward operations and geospatial analysts as opposed to GIS administrators.